 Insulin pumps and consumables

-Note: PHARMAC currently only funds one pump per patient every 4 years.
+Note: Pharmac only funds one pump per person every 4 years.

 Who’s eligible for a funded insulin pump?